 Promoting a free cybersecurity report across your website and via email will help you capture new contact information and turn prospects into leads.

 Create urgency in your report title and offer something of value.
 For instance, Technology Marketing Toolkit includes an educational free report called “7 Urgent Security Protections Every Business Should Have In Place Now.”
-The campaign has already driven tons of new leads and interest for our MSP clients.
+In fact, the campaign has already driven tons of new leads and interest for our MSP clients.

 7. Hold a cybersecurity seminar

 A cybersecurity seminar is one of the best ways to generate tons of hot leads in just 90 minutes.
-Seminars work best when you or a joint venture partner has a warm list of prospects to invite.
+And seminars work best when you or a joint venture partner has a warm list of prospects to invite.

 I know what you’re thinking: Speaking in front of an office is nerve-wracking.
 The 2 Hour Marketing Miracle kit offers a complete templated campaign for holding cybersecurity seminars.
-Active members also have access to Robin’s Mobility Seminar system, which can easily be modified for cybersecurity.
+And active members also have access to Robin’s Mobility Seminar system, which can easily be modified for cybersecurity.

 8. Conduct a cybersecurity webinar